sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 console.log(child.bar); // 'world'
 ```

-### 209. What is prototypal inheritance ?
+### Question 209.
+What is prototypal inheritance ?

 Prototypal inheritance is a mechanism in JavaScript where objects can inherit properties and methods from other objects, through a prototype chain.
 Every object in JavaScript has an internal property called [[Prototype]] which refers to another object, and when a property or method is accessed on an object, if it doesn't exist on the object itself, the JavaScript engine will look for it on its prototype object.
 This process continues until the property or method is found or until the end of the prototype chain is reached (i.e., the base Object prototype).
 By setting an object's [[Prototype]] to another object, we can create a chain of objects that share common properties and methods, allowing for efficient code reuse and organization.

-### 210. What are the different ways of doing prototypal inheritance ?
+### Question 210.
+What are the different ways of doing prototypal inheritance ?

 In JavaScript, there are two main ways to do prototypal inheritance: